aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-forms/acroforms/extract-form/_index.md

 ## Get Form Fields from a Specific Region of PDF File

-Sometimes, you might know where in a document a form field is, but not have it’s name.
+Sometimes, you might know where in a document a form field is, but not have it's name.
 For example, if all you have to go from is a schematic of a printed form.
 With Aspose.PDF for C++, this is not a problem.
 You can find out which fields are in a given region of a PDF file.
 To get form fields from a specific region of a PDF file:

 1. Open the PDF file using the Document object.
 1. Create rectangle object to get fields in that area
-1. Get the form from the document’s Forms collection.
+1. Get the form from the document's Forms collection.
 1. Display Field names and values

 The following code snippet shows how to get form fields in a specific rectangular region of a PDF file.